MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-score.md

 The **Assessment breakdown** in the panel shows the assessment for each of the component workloads.

 The **Assessment history** shows the past 30 days of the assessment and the benchmark.
 You can also report on the metrics history for any office location for up to two years using the history tab.
-The history tab allows you to select your attributes to report on and by choosing a report timeframe you can highlight the impact of a network update project and see the improvement to your network assessment.
+The history tab allows you to select your attributes to report on.
+By choosing a report time frame, you can highlight the impact of a network update project and see the improvement to your network assessment.

 ## Tenant network assessments and office location network assessments

 A network assessment measures the design of the network perimeter of an office location to Microsoft's network.
-Improvements to the network perimeter is best done at each office location.
+Improvements to the network perimeter are  best done at each office location.

-We show a network assessment value for the whole Microsoft 365 tenant on the network performance overview page which is a weighted average of the network assessments for all office locations.
+We show a network assessment value for the whole Microsoft 365 tenant on the network performance overview page.
+This value is a weighted average of the network assessments for all office locations.
 There is also a specific network assessment value for each detected office location on that location's summary page.

 ## Exchange Online